2729400n/Echo360DL_Revived/README.md

 # USYDecho360 #

-USYDecho360 is a command-line Python tool that allows you to download lecture videos from University of Sydney's Echo360 lecture portal.
-All that's required is the particular course's UUID.
+USYDecho360 is a command-line Python tool that allows you to download lecture videos from any university's Echo360 lecture portal.
+All that's required is the particular course's url.
 See the FAQ for tips on how to find it.

+**NOTE THAT** although this is named as echo360, it _should_ work in all university's echo360 system in theory, see FAQ for details.

 Updates as of 18/03/2018: It now will works on canvas echo360 as well (https://canvas.sydney.edu.au/).